Best Orthotics for Pigeon Toed Children – Let’s Improve Your Child’s Walking Gait

 • Foot deformities including bunions, hammertoes, and flat feet

-Will Your Child Outgrow Pigeon-Toes? – The Importance of Taking Early Action!
+Will Your Child Outgrow Pigeon-Toes? – Be Proactive!

 While many children grow out of a pigeon-toed stance, some do not.
-Children between the ages of 1 and 5 are undergoing rapid neuromuscular development.
+Children between the ages of one and five are undergoing rapid neuromuscular development.
 Pigeon toes during these years can often be managed with proper foot orthotics and footwear.
-Unresolved pigeon toes after age 5, although still manageable, can become a bit more difficult to control.
-Furthermore, surgery may be required if a child’s in-toeing does not resolve by the age of 9 or 10.
+Unresolved pigeon toes after age five, although still manageable, can become a bit more difficult to control.

 What Are the Best Orthotics for Pigeon Toed Children?

-1️⃣ Deep Heel Cups: Provides foot support and helps to control heel and lower leg alignment
+Deep heel cups provide foot support and help to control heel and lower leg alignment.

-2️⃣ Medial Rearfoot Posting: Helps control foot pronation (inward rolling of the foot)
+Medial rearfoot posting helps control foot pronation (inward rolling of the foot).

 The size chart below shows what gait plate size to order based on your child’s shoe size: